Name: Monument to Boro Vukmirović and Ramiz Sadiku

 Click on slideshow photos for description

-The monument that once existed at this location in Landovicë, Kosovo* (or simplified in English as 'Landovica') commemorated the two Partisan soldiers Boro Vukmirović and Ramiz Sadiku whose close friendship was a defining symbol for the idea of 'Brotherhood and Unity' during the Yugoslav-era.
+The monument that once existed at this location in the Kosovo* town of Landovicë or Landovica commemorated the two Partisan soldiers Boro Vukmirović and Ramiz Sadiku whose close friendship was a defining symbol for the idea of 'Brotherhood and Unity' during the Yugoslav-era.

 World War II

 As the Kingdom of Yugoslavia was invaded and occupied by Axis forces at the onset of WWII, two young men, Boro Vukmirović (an ethnic-Serb) and Ramiz Sadiku (an ethnic-Albanian) became close friends through working with the Communist Party of Yugoslavia and were both heavily involved in helping to organize the Partisan uprising against Italian occupation in Kosovo and Albania in early 1941.
 Vukmirović was heavily active in spreading the message of the resistance movement through the mediums of radio and newspaper, while Sadiku worked on publishing and distributing political pamphlets decrying Italian occupation and speaking out against it at rallies, for which he was arrested multiple times.
 Then, on April 7th of 1943, both Boro and Ramiz were in the Kosovo region traveling from Đakovica to Prizren when they were captured by Italian and Albanian occupation forces along the road just east of Landovica.
 After they were found out to be members of the Communist Party and Partisan fighters, they were tortured on the road there for several days to see if they would give up any information, but they did not.
 On April 10th, after the two young men had refused to give up information on their fellow rebel fighters, the Axis troops began to make preparations to execute them both separately.
 However, Boro and Ramiz refused to be separated, embracing each other tightly.
 They were then shot together as they both shouted their support for their resistance movement.
 At the end of the war, their story of friendship and unity became an instant Yugoslav legend and they were among the first to be posthumously granted the Order of the People's Hero award.